Academic Catalog 2024-2025

 Offered Fall, Spring

 BIO 123.
-Principles of Biology II Lab.
+Principles of Biology Laboratory II.
 (1 Units)

 Laboratory investigations demonstrating the major properties of the animal kingdom, plant structure and reproduction, vertebrate organ systems and animal fertilization.
 Application of the scientific method is emphasized.
 Three hours of lab per week.